 Dinah Whipple STEAM Academy

 The Dinah Whipple STEAM Academy is an immersive educational program that explores science, technology, engineering, the arts and mathematics (STEAM), as well as the Black experience.
-The program will take place on the UNH Durham campus this summer, providing students with access to state-of-the-art facilities, advanced technology and award-winning faculty.
+The program will take place on the UNH Durham campus, providing students with access to state-of-the-art facilities, advanced technology and award-winning faculty.
 It is offered through UNH Tech Camp, which has been providing dynamic, experiential summer programs for middle and high school students for more than a decade.
-All levels of experience are welcome.
+Day and residential options available.
+The program is free and open to all levels of experience

 The academy is named after Dinah Whipple, a significant figure in New Hampshire history best known for founding the state’s first school for Black children in Portsmouth circa 1806.
 The former enslaved New Hampshire native became a leader in the community, advocate for education and an inspiration for future generations.

-An important component of the Dinah Whipple Academy and UNH Tech Camp mission is to foster a diverse and inclusive community, providing pre-engineering education to students from all ethnic, cultural and socioeconomic backgrounds.
-All are encouraged to apply.
+An important component of the Dinah Whipple STEAM Academy and UNH Tech Camp mission is to foster a diverse and inclusive community, providing STEM education to students from all ethnic, cultural and socioeconomic backgrounds.

 Dzijeme Ntumi Tech Camp